AIMAIM

 Kayshav is the Co-Lead for the Automatic Music Transcription project.
 He is currently studying for a B.S. in Artificial Intelligence.
 In his spare time, he enjoys music and loves playing board games.

-Mus2Vid Project Lead
+Evaluator Sound Project Lead

 Faculty collaborators